 How/Who supports your software integration.

 If your integration seems straightforward, you’ll need to find out what integration tools your software supports.
 Many SaaS products include built-in tools that allow developers to access the backend of the application to build integrations.

-The data you need to map
+The data you need to map out processes.

 Do you need a DevOps Engineer to integrate DAM and PIM?